-It’s sadly the truth.
-I was so intrigued, I printed out the resume to get a count.
+The sad truth is, I printed out this applicant’s resume to get an official count.
 Yes, it was true.
-This guy had 20 jobs in 20 years, they were all sales jobs, and not one of them lasted more than 13 months.
+This rep had 20 jobs in 20 years, they were all sales jobs, and not a single one lasted more than 13 months.

-After I looked at the resume, I decided I wouldn’t ever encourage someone to go to a sales job that didn’t feel right to them, even if I felt they were passing up a high-potential career move.
+After looking at his resume, I decided I wouldn’t ever encourage someone to go to a sales job that didn’t feel right to them, even if I felt they were passing up a high-potential career move.

 Focus on the money.
 Have you seen the cost of housing these days?
 I’m sure you live in a VERY expensive city.
 Have you seen the price of strawberries these days?
 Your base salary is Super important.
 In fact, it might be the most important thing for picking your next job.
 NEVER undervalue yourself!